FranckLejzerowicz/metagenomix/metagenomix/doc/creating.md

 [Pfam-related](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/tutorials/code/softwares/pfam_search.md)
 analyses files:

-* `--show-params / --no-show-params`: display all the parameters that are available to use in the [parameters](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/parameters.md) configuration file for the softwares of the pipeline.
+* `--show-params / --no-show-params`: display in the terminal output all the parameters that are available to use in the [parameters](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/parameters.md) configuration file for the softwares of the pipeline.
 * `--show-status / --no-show-status`: display a summary of the amnount of